ludoux/esp32-nut-server-usbhid/README.md

 This is a simple project which contains a USB Host part to communicate with UPS as a HID Device, a protocol_examples_common to connect to specific Wi-Fi, a non-blocking TCP Server to response to work as a tiny NUT server, and a led_strip to control the RGB LED on board.

 The UPS HID communication protocol is hard-code for [SANTAK TG-BOX 850](https://www.santak.com.cn/product/santak-tg-box-ups.html) (`driver.name: usbhid-ups; driver.version.data: MGE HID 1.32`).
-It may be uncapable with other UPS brands or models.
+It may be incompatible with other UPS brands or models.

 Some UPS data is hard-code, such as model, serial, vendorid, and so on.